25920/dialogue/src/content/blog/unitary.md

   - orthogonal
   - orthonormal
   - maths
-description: matrix with different properties
+description: matrices and vectors with different properties
 ---

 ## Table of contents